frameworkjet/FrameworkJet/README.md

 	}
 }
 ```
-Look at the configuration below if you don’t use SSL certificate for the encryption of the traffic.
-Please take into account the root of your project and the domain names inside the configuration.
-You will have to change them for you application.
+If you use Nginx and DON'T use SSL certificate for the encryption of the traffic, use the configuration below *(correct it according to your needs)*.
 ```
 server {
 	listen 80;